CopyPlusPlus/.github/profile/README.md

 One is based on [WPF/C#](https://github.com/CopyPlusPlus/CopyPlusPlus) and it's the initial and current version.

 Another one is based on [Qt/C++](https://github.com/CopyPlusPlus/CopyPlusPlus-Qt).
 Its biggest advantage is cross-platform.
-It's still under development and will release soon.
+It's still under development and will be released soon.